Jasmine-yz/Cyclistic_Case_Study/README.md

 ## PROCESS
 ## Data cleaning and Manipulation

-We will use **BigQuery** for data cleaning and manipulation due to ites efficiency in handling large datasets.
+We will use **BigQuery** for data cleaning and manipulation due to its efficiency in handling large datasets.
 SQL provides rapid processing capabilities, which is important for managing and analyzing substantial volumes of data.
 In contrast, Excel has limitations on the number of rows and columns in a single worksheet and can become slow when dealing with large amounts of data or  performing complex calculations.

 ### Combining the Data